couchbaselabs/docs-ng/content/sync-gateway/sg-3100-channels.markdown

 The only documents a user can access are those whose current revisions are assigned to one or more channels the user has access to:

-* Any GET, PUT, or DELETE request to a document not assigned to one or more of the user's available channels fail with a 403 error.
+* A GET request to a document not assigned to one or more of the user's available channels fails with a 403 error.
 * The `_all_docs` property is filtered to return only documents that are visible to the user.
 * The `_changes` property ignores requests (via the `channels` parameter) for channels not visible to the user.